ChengshiZhang/HodorChatbot/README.md

 ## How to run

-Considering that running the website requires installing lots of packages, we have prepared two versions of the chatbot: the website version, which requires installing lots of packages; and the python code version, which only requires python.
+Considering that running the website requires installing lots of packages, we have prepared two versions of the chatbot: the website version, which requires the MEAN stack standard packages; and the python code version, which only requires python.

 To run the website on Mac OS X: